 Sometimes, but it doesn’t happen very often.

-- Your trustee can petition to have you sequestrated at any time they think it would raise more money for your creditors.
+- Your trustee can petition to have you sequestrated at any time if they think it would raise more money for your creditors.

 These are both very rare events.
 If you run up more debt after you have signed the Trust Deed, the people you owe the new debt to can petition for your sequestration.

-What happens if I do not co-operate with my trustee or keep to what i have agreed?
+What happens if I do not co-operate with my trustee or keep to what I have agreed?

-They can petition for your sequestration (be made bankrupt).
+They can petition for your sequestration (bankruptcy).

 Is it recorded in the Register of Insolvencies?